fluree/docs.flur.ee/content/using_graphql.md

 ## GraphQL

 Fluree supports queries and transactions using both the FlureeQL JSON format as well as GraphQL.
+All GraphQL queries and transactions should be run through the [GraphQL endpoint](#apidbtoken) `/api/db/graphql`.

 Because FlureeQL is a JSON format, this allows queries to be more easily composed within your programming code and is built to support Fluree's advanced capabilities like graph recursion.

 GraphQL supports a more limited set of query capability, but is robust enough for many applications.
 If you don't already know and want to use GraphQL, we definitely recommend using FlureeQL.